 - maybe up to $5,000 in fines

 Category E felonies carry probation and a suspended sentence, with a possible jail sentence of up to 1 year.
-(But if the defendant has two or more prior felony convictions, the court may order one to four years of Nevada State Prison and a maximum of $5,000 in fines.)
+(But if the defendant has two or more prior felony convictions, the court may order a prison term of one to four years of Nevada State Prison and a maximum of $5,000 in fines.)

 |E||Probation and a suspended sentence, with a possible jail sentence of up to 1 year.
 But if the defendant has two or more prior felony convictions, the court may order:|

 Yes.
-The U.S. Constitution’s Sixth Amendment entitles people charged with felonies in Nevada to a jury trial.
+The United States Constitution’s Sixth Amendment entitles people facing felony criminal charges to a jury trial.
 Defendants who do not want a jury trial may elect to have a bench trial, where the judge and not a jury returns the verdict.

 It depends on the offense.
 Three types of crimes can never be sealed: